Contact Number

 Children's Day

-Explore the park’s open space as it turns into natural wetlands.
-Discover what plant and aquatic life exist in the vernal pond areas.
+Discover what plant and aquatic life exist in the vernal pond areas of General Vallejo's Home during the winter season!
 Look for the State Park vehicle along the bike path off 3rd Street West.
-This roving program runs continuously between 11am and 2pm.
-Suggested: Rain boots or waterproof shoes.
-This is a free event program.
+Rain boots or waterproof shoes are recommended.
+This free event is part of the California State Parks Junior Ranger program.
 No reservation required.
 Steady rain cancels.
-State Parks Junior Ranger Program.

 Sonoma State Historic Park is home to a number of sites that are associated with the state's history of colonialism.
 In recent years, there has been a growing movement to reexamine these sites and to develop new interpretive programs that more accurately reflect the experiences of Native Americans and other marginalized communities.